July 4th is a celebration of white supremacist settler colonial and here’s what we mean by that.

 The newly independent United States was largely made up of slave labor camps (often less accurately referred to as plantations) where Black people were forced to labor for the profit of rich whites.
 Most of the well known founding heroes of the United States were owners and operators of large and profitable slave labor camps themselves – from author of the Declaration of Independence Thomas Jefferson to “Father of the Nation” George Washington as well as principal author of the US Constitution, James Madison.
 These slave labor camps were sites of systemic torture, rape, and humiliation of black people.
 Not just the South, but the entire U.S. economy developed and depended on this system.

-3. Patriotism is a weapon of white supremacist capitalist imperialist social control.
+3. Patriotism is a weapon of social control

 Historically, the rich class of parasites who own this nation have used patriotism to undermine working-class consciousness and convince whites that they share a common interests with wealthy elites.
 For example, during World War I, the patriotic white leaders of the American Federation of Labor (AFL) supported U.S. militarism by agreeing to ban strikes during wartime and push the anarchists and socialists (who were the backbone of a strong labor movement) out of the unions.
 Working class children are made to recite the pledge of allegiance every day in school.
 Military recruiters target young people in economically marginalized communities for military service.
 US militarism runs on the labor and sacrifice of the class of people who do not benefit from the murderous US imperialist project.
 Indian novelist Arundhati Roy recognized the danger of patriotic social conditioning when she wrote, “Flags are bits of colored cloth that governments use first to shrink-wrap people’s minds and then as ceremonial shrouds to bury the dead.”